yangmillstheory/vim-snipe/README.md

 > Why did you constrain to `line('.')`?

-There's no need to scan the whole buffer, given `set relativenumber`.
-Scanning the buffer is thus overkill and slow.
+Given `set relativenumber`, scanning the buffer is overkill and unnecessarily slow.

 > Should I always use this over the built-in motions?

-No, in some cases (i.e. a single hop to an adjacent word, or when the target is unique on the path to the cursor), it's probably faster to use the built-in motions.
+No, in some cases (i.e. a single hop to an adjacent word, or when the target is obviously unique on the path to the cursor), it's probably faster to use the built-in motions.

-Pick the right tool for the right job; I use the vim-snipe constantly, but I don't remap the built-in motions.
+Pick the right tool for the right job; I use vim-snipe constantly, but I don't remap the built-in motions.

 ### Inspirations